arnettjo211/arnettjo211/README.md

 ---

 ## **About Me**
 I am an aspiring **Front-End Developer** passionate about crafting intuitive and visually appealing websites.
-I have a **solid grasp** of **HTML, CSS, and JavaScript**, and I’m always eager to improve my skills in modern web technologies.
+I have a basic understanding of **HTML, CSS, and JavaScript**, and I’m always eager to improve my skills in modern web technologies.

 ---